-When I later that year started to work in $Stuttgart^4$ I had to learn the Fortran language but continued to use an IBM /360 computer.
-My job was, to rewrite and enhance the MEDIUC automated diagnosis program for intoxications[5].
+When I started to work in Stuttgart later that year I had to learn the Fortran language but continued to use an IBM /360 computer.
+My job was, to rewrite and enhance the MEDIUC automated diagnosis program for intoxications[6].
 I did it successfully and learned a lot, including teamwork.

-However, during those days I continued my electronic medical record work and generalized the principles of programmed reporting for both, data input and text output, DUSP5 and DUTAP6.
+However, during those days I continued my electronic medical record work and generalized the principles of programmed reporting for both, data input and text output, DUSP[7] and DUTAP[8].
 Both became modular assembly programs, the basis for the DKD-system.
 I redesigned the text generating and invented the language DUTAP.
-My resident Assembly kernel could interpret DUTAP programs fast and without prior linking!
-The DUTAP natural language generating language remained the same over the years7 It understood the ternary logic for branching, could interpret the different data types and was recursive using it's own stack.
+My resident Assembly kernel could interpret DUTAP statements fast and without prior linking!
+The DUTAP natural language generating language remained the same over the years.
+It understood the ternary logic for branching, could interpret the different data types and was recursive using its own stack.

-2See picture 3.1 on page 7
+$^2 \mathrm{See}$ picture 3.1 on page 7

-3The compile and link run took a long time on the IBM 360/30.
+&lt;sup>3The compile and link run took a long time on the IBM 360/30.
 When we started the routine Jan.
 1st 1968 there was still one error, a BNE (branch if not equal) instead of a BE (branch if equal).
-We corrected that error after loading the program by switching one bit at a certain address.
-Only after some weeks we reran the timeconsuming linking with a corrected statement.
+We corrected that error after loading the program(!).
+We stopped its execution by pulling the magnetic switch at the disc unit IBM 2314 and then altered one bit at a certain address in the RAM using the controls of the console.
+Only after some weeks we reran the time consuming compiling and linking with a corrected statement.

-4Medizinisch-Biologische Forschungsstelle am Robert Bosch Krankenhaus, Stuttgart, director Dr. R. Pirtkien
+&lt;sup>4Medizinisch-Biologische Forschungsstelle am Robert-Bosch-Krankenhaus, Stuttgart, director Dr. R. Pirtkien

-5DUSP is an acronym for Datenerfassungs- Und Speicherungs-Programm(data acquisition and storage program)
+&lt;sup>5DUSP is an acronym for Datenerfassungs- Und Speicherungs-Programm (data acquisition and storage program)